Alberta Power of Attorney Forms

 Alberta Enduring Power of Attorney

-Make an Enduring Power of Attorney with this template form for the Province of Alberta.
+Make your Enduring Power of Attorney with this template form for the Province of Alberta.

-- The Enduring Power of Attorney ("EPA") allows you to name someone you trust as your attorney, to manage and make decisions regarding your property and financial affairs, including real estate, bank accounts, investments, corporate shares, taxes, bill payment and collection.
+The Enduring Power of Attorney ("EPA") allows you to name someone you trust to act as your attorney or agent, to manage your property and financial affairs if you are not able to do so.
+The attorney's authority would include real estate, bank accounts, investments, corporate shares, taxes, bill payment and collection.

-- Your attorney DOES NOT have the authority to make health care or other medical decisions for you.
+No. This document DOES NOT give your attorney the authority to make health care or other medical decisions for you.
 You will need to make a Personal Directive for that purpose.

-- The package includes two forms of Affidavit of Attestation for the witness - one is for witnessing the donor's signature and one is for witnessing someone else signing on behalf of the donor.
+The package also includes two forms of Affidavit of Attestation for the witness.
+One is for witnessing the donor's signature and one is for witnessing someone else signing on behalf of the donor.

 Alberta Personal Directive Form